Electric Lineworker (ELCL)

 Corequisites: ELCL 137.

-Safety practices, terminology, fault finding, cable locating, switching procedure, installation of terminal devices, splicing, and transformer application.
-Five hours lecture, four hours laboratory per week.
+Examination of safety practices, terminology, fault finding, cable locating, switching procedure, installation of terminal devices, splicing, and transformer application.

 Two weeks of training by outside specialists covering current hotline maintenance and underground installation methods.
 Eight hours lecture, twenty-four hours laboratory per week.